2023 Montessori School of Evergreen Italy Program

 Ostello Bello Firenze

-Ostello Bello Firenze is in San Lorenzo neighbourhood, in the heart of the Florence.
-Starting from the hostel you can easily visit the entire city and and all point of interest.
-This accommodation has air-conditioned private and semi-private rooms, dorms are also available. to accommodate our participants.
+Ostello Bello Firenze is ideally located in San Lorenzo neighborhood, in the heart of the Florence.
+From the hotel, you can easily access the entire city and enjoy the local area.
+This accommodation has air-conditioned standard rooms and private, in-suite dorms.
 In addition, the hotel has a beautiful terraces, a shared kitchen and a lounge area.
-Free Wi-Fi keeps guests feeling connected at all times.
-Students will be grouped in their rooms according to gender.
+A beautiful Italian breakfast is served to fuel a wonderful day of exploration.

 Anda Venice Hostel